piyush-018/collabodraw-frontend/README.md

 ## Unique Selling Propositions (USPs)

 ### 1. The "Command Center" vs. "Canvas" UI (Context-Aware Chat)
+*(Note for Evaluators: The Chat system is an authenticated feature.
+Please **Sign In** using the button at the top right to access the Command Center and the live chat panel).*

 Our UI respects the device you are using.
 * **On Web/Desktop:** You get the full "Command Center" experience, with a live chat box visible on the side to text while you draw.
 * **On Mobile:** We dynamically **hide the chat box** to dedicate 100% of the screen real estate to the drawing canvas.
 Mobile users need space to draw, not a cramped UI.